-Despite the fact that animal abuse is a major problem worldwide, little is known about how to determine whether a dog has been a victim of abuse prior to entering your home.
-But for future adopters, there are 5 behavioral and psychological indicators and signs of dog abuse that I'll discuss in this article using some scientific research, and explore which facts we know today.
+Despite the fact that FBI labeled animal abuse a major problem worldwide, little is known about how to determine whether a dog has been a victim of abuse prior to entering a new home.
+For future adopters, there are some behavioral and psychological signs of dog abuse to watch out for that scientific research supports.

-Unfortunately, many of these signs of dog abuse have also been identified as reasons that owners may relinquish their pet to an animal shelter.
-Thus, education on the signs and behavioral abnormalities of abuse by dog owners may reduce the likelihood of relinquishment of abused dogs to shelters by improving owner awareness of abuse victim behavior.
+Unfortunately, many dog abuse signs have also been identified as reasons that owners may relinquish their pet to an animal shelter.
+Thus, education on the signs and behavioral abnormalities of abuse by dog owners may reduce the likelihood of relinquishment of abused dogs to shelters by improving owner awareness.

 However, a little less expected is the increased fear that abused dogs may have for other dogs.
 While the reason for this fear is less clear, experts speculate that this trepidation of other dogs may be due to the presence of dogs during the mistreatment of the animal.

 In addition to fear, mistreated dogs may also exhibit higher levels of aggression toward strangers and other dogs.
 Dogs experiencing stressful events early in life tend to develop behavioral disorders such as increased hostility towards people and other dogs.